-The chapel is awash in light from hundreds of candles and torches, illuminating the wooden columns and reflecting of the stained-glass windows.
+The chapel is awash in light from hundreds of candles and torches, illuminating the wooden columns and reflecting off the stainedglass windows.
 On the raised dais, an ornate wood and gold brazier holds a warm coal fire that casts the dais in an amber glow.